capactio/capact/docs/internal/argo-workflows/README.md

 ./experiments/argo-kind/run.sh
 ```

-Run experiments and see the how they behave the same way like on Minikube.
+Run experiments and see how they behave the same way as on Minikube.

 ## Cleanup